 - Lastly, running the code will give you the following results.

-Read More: Converting CM to Inches in Excel (2 Simple Methods)
+Read More: How to Convert Inches to Cm in Excel

 Things to Remember While Using CONVERT Function